Farmington boys' lacrosse wins season opener over Owatonna

 The game was a contrast between styles as Owatonna was the bigger and more physical team, while Farmington was quicker but smaller.
 Neither team was able to regularly get the ball to the middle in front of the net.
 The play was slightly sloppy, which is to be expected with it being the first game of the season, with some passes going awry and balls being knocked loose.

-The Tigers played Breck at home on Tuesday, April 24, and then host Rosemount on Thursday, April 26.
+The Tigers played Breck at home on Tuesday, April 24 and Rosemount on Thursday, April 26.